 What do you think will be the biggest change in cities in the next 20 years?

-Predicting future is no easy task, but one might entertain certain possibilities.
-One possibility is decentralisation of cities.
-What I mean is people will no longer flock to the biggest urban centres.
-The reason they do now is mainly job opportunities – and this is not going to be that big of a reason in the future thanks to work from home opportunities.
+Predicting the future is no easy task, but one might entertain certain possibilities.
+One possibility is the decentralisation of cities.
+People will no longer flock to the biggest urban centres.
+The reason they do it now is mainly job prospects—and this is not going to be that big of a reason in the future thanks to work-from-home opportunities.
 We might see smaller towns and villages repopulated by young specialists with families.
-Another likely change is emergence of ultra low-budget housing solutions as accommodation becomes less affordable.
-This be something like sleeping pods with shared amenities like kitchen and bathroom.
+Another likely change is the emergence of ultra-low-budget housing solutions as accommodation becomes less affordable.
+This could be something like sleeping pods with shared amenities like a kitchen and bathroom.

 In what ways do you think technology will transform city life in the future?

 One could guess that life in the city is going to grow even more phone-centered.
-We have already got used to paying with our phones, hailing a cab with an app, making online purchases.
-I think the next step could be using the phone as a key, a sort of an authorisation device.
-This could give you access to your car, flat, the workplace and so on.
+We have already got used to paying with our phones, hailing a cab with an app, and making purchases online.
+I think the next step could be using the phone as a key, a sort of authorization device.
+This could give you access to your car, flat, the workplace, and so on.
 The safety concern isn’t that big as your phone is as likely to be stolen or lost as your keys.

 How can cities become more sustainable and environmentally friendly in the future?

-One rather radical but effective approach to environmental safeguarding was implemented by London.
+One rather radical but effective approach to environmental safeguarding was implemented in London.
 As far as I know, they have completely banned fossil-fuel cars from entering the city centre.
 Naturally, it caused a public outcry, but such things are natural, people are averse to changes.
-My point is, it worked and more cities should follow this example, slowly pushing out vehicles with high carbon footprint.
-People have been using the same combustion technology for well over a century and it’s about time somebody did something about this.
+My point is that it worked and more cities should follow this example, slowly pushing out vehicles with high carbon footprint.
+People have been using the same combustion technology for well over a century, and it’s about time somebody did something about this.

 As for sustainability, the state could introduce stricter rules on recycling and sorting of garbage.
 This issue is becoming more pressing as world population rises, so enforcing more eco-conscious disposal of waste is a must.
 Even if takes fines or administrative penalties, it has to be done before it’s too late.